Ticket Office Information

 Have your tickets mailed

-If you select MAIL as the delivery method on-line your tickets will be mailed to you the next business day via U.S Mail.
-Tickets usually arrive within 5-7 business days of your order.
+If you select MAIL as the delivery method on-line your tickets will be mailed within two business days via U.S Mail.
+Tickets usually arrive within 7-10 business days of your order.
 If you are ordering tickets within 7 days of the selected event, your tickets will be held at the Ticket Office for pick-up the next business day up to the night of the show.
 For pick-up the night of the show, go to the “Will Call” window.
-At Wharton Center the “Will Call” window is the far right ticket office window with the red “Will Call” sign.
+At Wharton Center the “Will Call” window is the far right ticket office window, look for the “Will Call” sign.
 At the Auditorium the Will Call pick up is located at the windows on the right side (south side) of the Auditorium lobby.
 At the Fairchild Theatre, the right (south) ticket window is for Will Call pick up.
 All Will Call windows will be clearly marked.
-There is no cost for having your tickets mailed to you.
+There is nominal cost for having your tickets mailed to you.

 Pick up your tickets at “Will Call”